LimePoint/opschain/docs/automated_deployment.md

 ### Scheduled Deployment Rules

-Scheduled deployment rules are similar to automated deployment rules, however:
+Scheduled deployment rules are similar to automated deployment rules, however the:

- - the time the change is created can be configured.
+- time the change is created can be configured
- - the change is created whether there are Git changes or not.
+- change is created whether there are Git changes or not
- - the rule may optionally be configured to repeat automatically.
+- rule may optionally be configured to repeat automatically

 Scheduled deployment rules are configured using the `scheduled-deployment-create`, `scheduled-deployment-delete` and `scheduled-deployment-list` commands.

 The pattern of interaction is the same as `automated-deployment-create`, `automated-deployment-delete` and `automated-deployment-list` however the creation arguments vary.

-Running `opschain change automated-deployment-create --help` will show details of the scheduled deployment rule configuration arguments.
+Running `opschain change scheduled-deployment-create --help` will show details of the scheduled deployment rule configuration arguments.

 ## What to Do Next

 Try creating a scheduled deployment rule by following the same concepts demonstrated in this guide.

 ## Licence & Authors

 - Author:: LimePoint (support@limepoint.com)

 See [LICENCE](../LICENCE)